 Razer Raiju Ultimate

-Razer's original Raiju - which you'll find a little further down on this list - was a promising attempt at a premium PS4 controller marred only by a frustrating insistence on wired play, a bulky design, and a high price point.
+Razer's original Raiju - which is no longer on sale - was a promising attempt at a premium PS4 controller marred only by a frustrating insistence on wired play, a bulky design, and a high price point.

 With the Raiju Ultimate, Razer has added wireless play, (slightly) streamlined the design, and, uh, actually made the price even higher, but there you go.